iiasa/message_ix/doc/macro.rst

 Calibrate and tune MESSAGE-MACRO
 ********************************

 Demand elasticities are modelled in MESSAGE via an iterative link to MACRO :cite:`Messner-Schrattenholzer-2000`.
 The iterative solution process between MESSAGE and MACRO, referred to as "MESSAGE-MACRO", sends information on "energy prices" and "total system costs" from MESSAGE to MACRO, and "demand" and "GDP" from MACRO to MESSAGE, until the demand responses are such that the two models have reached equilibrium (:cite:`Johnson-2016`, further details can be found :ref:`here <message_doc:macro>`).
 This linkage between the two models is activated by calling :meth:`.solve` with the argument `model='MESSAGE-MACRO'`, or using the GAMS :file:`MESSAGE-MACRO_run.gms` script directly (see :ref:`running` for details about these two methods).

 .. contents::
    :local:

 To solve a scenario in a MESSAGE-MACRO mode, that scenario should be MACRO-calibrated first.
-As described in :cite:`Johnson-2016`, the calibration process "is parameterized off of a baseline scenario (which assumes some autonomous rate of energy efficiency improvement, AEEI) and is conducted for all MESSAGE regions simultaneously.
-Therefore, the demand responses motivated by MACRO are meant to represent the additional (compared to the baseline) energy efficiency improvements and conservation that would occur in each region as a result of higher prices for energy services."
+As described in :cite:`Johnson-2016`, the calibration process…

+   is parameterized off of a baseline scenario (which assumes some autonomous rate of energy efficiency improvement, AEEI) and is conducted for all MESSAGE regions simultaneously.
+   Therefore, the demand responses motivated by MACRO are meant to represent the additional (compared to the baseline) energy efficiency improvements and conservation that would occur in each region as a result of higher prices for energy services.

 In the calibration process, the user defines a reference energy price (`price_ref`) and reference total cost (`cost_ref`) for the energy system that corresponds to a reference value for demand (`demand_ref`) for a base year.
 Then, using these exogenous reference values plus energy prices (`PRICE_COMMODITY`) and total system cost (`COST_NODAL_NET`) from the solution of MESSAGE for a given demand time series (`demand`), the calibration process changes two parameters, namely, the autonomous rate of energy efficiency improvement (`aeei`) and growth in GDP (`grow`), so that the output of MACRO (`GDP` and `DEMAND`) would converge to an initially specified timeseries trajectory of GDP (`gdp_calibrate`) and demand (`demand`), respectively.
 The scenario used for calibration is usually a baseline scenario, meaning that this scenario will not include any long-term climate policy targets.
 Without the calibration, the output of MACRO (`GDP` and `DEMAND`) can be different from the initial exogenous assumptions for GDP and demand (`gdp_calibrate` and `demand`) in MESSAGE for a given scenario.

 The calibration process is invoked using the :meth:`.add_macro` on a (baseline) scenario.
 The calibration will be run for the entire optimization-time horizon, i.e., for all model periods after and including, the `firstmodelyear`.